Commonwealth Casualty insurance review 2023

-One of the biggest limitations to Commonwealth is that there are few car insurance discounts available, unlike many of the best car insurance companies.
+One of the biggest limitations to Commonwealth Casualty car insurance is that there are few car insurance discounts available.
 The only advertised discount is a multi-policy discount, which can help you get a lower rate if you bundle your auto and home or renters insurance with Commonwealth.

-While not a traditional discount, you may also save money by enrolling in Commonwealth’s vanishing deductible program.
+While not a traditional discount, you may also save on your car insurance by enrolling in Commonwealth’s vanishing deductible program.
 For each year that you do not have a claim, your deductible will drop by $100, with savings of up to $500.
 If you are a safe driver, taking advantage of this program could help you save money.
-However, adding the program to your policy will likely increase your premium, but the cost could be offset by the deductible savings if you file a claim.
+It’s important to note that adding the program to your policy will likely increase your premium, but the cost could be offset by the deductible savings if you file a claim.

-Commonwealth Casualty offers its own roadside assistance program, with towing available up to 20-25 miles, depending on the state you reside.
+Commonwealth Casualty offers its own roadside assistance program, with towing available up to 25 miles.
 Other roadside services include battery jump start, flat tire replacement, emergency fluid delivery such as gas, oil or water and key lockout assistance.

 Commonwealth Casualty home insurance

-From there, homeowners can further protect their home with water back up protection and service line coverage.
-There’s also the option to add golf cart coverage, which provides liability coverage while driving a golf cart and covers any damage caused to your golf cart.
+Although the coverage options available with Commonwealth Casualty home insurance may not be as robust as some of its competitors, it offers a few more add-ons than it does with its auto insurance.
+Along with the standard financial protection for your dwelling, liability and personal property you could include water backup protection and service line coverage.
+Additionally, there’s the option to add golf cart coverage, which provides liability coverage while driving a golf cart and covers any damage caused to your golf cart.
 You can also add special computer coverage, which provides a higher dollar amount of coverage for electronics like desktops, laptops, tablets, gaming equipment and related hardware.

 Commonwealth Casualty home insurance discounts